 What do you hope younger readers come away with after they read Jacob Riis’s Camera?

 Jacob Riis’s interest in helping impoverished people with substandard housing conditions began when he was twelve in Ribe, Denmark.
-I hope readers see that the interests they have when they are young are worth pursing as they get older.
+I hope readers see that the interests they have when they are young are worth pursuing as they get older.
 I hope readers see that Riis’s lifelong concern about the poor sustained him through his long, persistent crusade as an adult to reform housing in New York City.
 I also hope that they recognize how cameras and photographs can play an important role as tools of social change.

 What surprised you most about Jacob Riis?